niemopen/niem-naming-design-rules/ndr6src.md

 ## 6.1 Conformance targets

-The conformance targets specifed in this document are listed below.
+The conformance targets specified in this document are listed below.
 The rules for each conformance target appear in the given sections.

-* *Namespace:* A [conforming namespace](#def) is a namespace that fulfils all of the applicable rules in [section 7](#7-rules-for-namespaces).
+* *Namespace:* A [conforming namespace](#def) is a namespace that fulfils all of the applicable rules in this document.
 The rules for this conformance target apply to both the CMF and XSD representations of a namespace.
 (In CMF, this is a Namespace object in a [model file](#def).
 In XSD, this is a [schema document](#def).)
 The rules for all conforming namespaces are in:

   [*Section 7.1: Rules for component names*](#71-rules-for-component-names)\
   [*Section 7.2: Rules for component documentation*](#72-rules-for-component-documentation)\